This is a fuller description of the clock I put on Google+ yesterday.

 The Teensy is a nice little package with a AT90USB1286 processor, a USB port and a load of pins I haven’t figured out properly yet.
 Unlike the Arduino the Teensy’s USB is supported directly by the processor.
 That means we can fully mimic USB functions, which I’m not interested in yet, but I also gather it means loading programs into the board is faster (though I haven’t used the Arduino).
 This processor has loads more memory than the Arduino UNO, though there are other variants of Arduino which may be more comparable.
 I program the Teensy using the Arduno IDE, however.
 That means the Arduino libraries for device support are available, as well as all their samples.
 There is a custom boot loader in the Teensy which some people might not like, ie not completely open source.
 It’s freely downloadable though.

 The LCD is a KS0108-compatible 128×64 and I adapted the demo program for that to simply add the time pulled from the clock.
-All wired up it looks like the image on the right.
+All wired up it looks like the image.

-The ds1307 is the red board just left of the LCD.
+The ds1307 is the red board just above of the LCD.
 Almost all the wires are for the LCD because the clock only needs 4 wires

 The code is adapted from a demo for the LCD so there is a bit of rubbish in there that I could trim out if I were less lazy.
 The vital bits are the references to RTC and RTCE.
 RTC is a reference to the DS1307TRC class which manages fetching the time from the ds1307.
 The whole trick, really is this line: